Milestone raises $10M to maximize the ROI of generative AI coding for enterprises 🎉

 “Come on in, the water’s fine.”

-Whether framed as a single prompt that generates a system, or as an autonomous agent operating over extended periods from an initial specification, the underlying assumption is the same: that intent can be sufficiently captured upfront to guide correct system formation without continuous discovery.
-In this context, “specification” refers to the natural-language description of intent that drives implementation in practice, not to formal, mathematically rigorous system specifications.
+Whether framed as a single prompt that generates a system, or as an autonomous agent operating over extended periods, the underlying assumption is the same: that intent can be sufficiently captured upfront to guide system formation without continuous discovery.
 Systems can be described in natural language, handed to a model, and brought into existence in a single step.
-The role of the engineer shifts from builder to specifier.
-Natural language replaces formal design artifacts, and execution becomes a function of model capability rather than engineering iteration.
+In this framing, the role of the engineer appears to shift from builder to specifier.
+Natural language appears to displace formal design artifacts, and execution becomes framed as a function of model capability rather than engineering iteration.

 2. The Waterfall Parallel